KristofferC/ContMechTensors.jl/docs/src/man/indexing.md

  0.0  0.0
 ```

-For symmetric tensors, note that you should only set the upper triangular part of the tensor:
+For symmetric tensors, note that you should only set the lower triangular part of the tensor:

 ```jldoctest
 julia> SymmetricTensor{2, 2}((i,j) -> i == 1 && j == 2 ?
 1.0 : 0.0)